-Corrosion: The deterioration of a material, usually a metal, that results from a reaction with its environment.
+Corrosion: The deterioration of a material, usually a metal, that results from a chemical or electrochemical reaction with its environment.

-Corrosion Potential (E{corr}): The potential of a corroding surface in an electrolyte relative to a reference electrode under open-circuit conditions (also known as rest potential, open-circuit potential, or freely corroding potential).
+Corrosion Potential (E{corr}): The potential of a corroding surface in an electrolyte measured under open-circuit conditions relative to a reference electrode.
+(Also known as Electrochemical Corrosion Potential, Free Corrosion Potential, and Open-Circuit Potential.)